What do we mean by hair care practices?

 Chemically treated hair

-Chemically treated hair refers to hair that has been treated to permanently alter the natural curl pattern.
+Chemically treated hair refers to hair that has been treated to alter the natural curl pattern permanently.
 Chemical treatments include relaxers, Jeri curls, S-curls and texturisers.

 The most common chemical treatment for African American women is the relaxer.
 Relaxers are made of sodium, potassium or guanidine hydroxide.
 They break the cystine disulfide bonds in the hair, resulting in permanently straight hair.
 As the hair grows out, the new curly hair must also be chemically treated so that it is straight.

 Relaxers are typically applied every 6-12 weeks.
-Relaxers make the hair more fragile and more susceptible to breakage, so they should not be applied more frequently than every 6 weeks.
-Breakage is increased when relaxers are applied in combination with hair colour or with styles that create increased tension on the hair, such as tight braids.
+Relaxers make the hair more fragile and more susceptible to breakage, so they should not be applied more frequently than every six weeks.
+Damage is increased when relaxers are applied in combination with hair colour or with styles that create increased tension on the hair, such as tight braids.

 Recommendations for relaxer application: